Instructions for using Node.js on FI

 index.js

-prevents an endless rewriting cycle.
+prevents an endless cycle of rewriting.

 use